of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- WORK PLACEMENT – Take up our optional six-month placement and get your foot in the door within the food and hospitality industry before you even finish your studies
+- WORK PLACEMENT (MA only) – Take up our optional six-month placement and get your foot in the door within the food and hospitality industry before you even finish your studies

 - EXPERT TUITION – Draw from our lecturers’ wealth of experience and keep up-to-date with the very latest industry developments and academic research